sylvaticus/BDisposal.jl/docs/src/index.md

 ## Installation

-Until the BDisposal package is registered, please use:
-* `] add git@github.com/sylvaticus/BDisposal.jl.git`
-Once the BDisposal package will be included in the standard Julia register, install it with:
+Install the BDisposal package with:

 * `] add BDisposal.jl`

 ## Loading the module(s)